 23. Vinegar

 The acidity in vinegar acts as a natural preservative, giving it a forever shelf life.
-You don’t even need to refrigerate vinegar to get this long shelf life.
-Just make sure you avoid vinegars with herbs in them, as those herbs might go bad eventually.
+You don’t need to refrigerate vinegar to get this long shelf life.
+Ensure you avoid vinegar with herbs, as those herbs might eventually go bad.

 24. Some Condiments

 Soy sauce and Worcestershire sauce will last forever in your pantry.
-Ketchup also has a long shelf life and will last for around 2 years past the expiration date.
-So take a stroll down the condiments aisle and look at the shelf lives.
-You’ll find lots of good options for your emergency food storage.
+Ketchup also has a long shelf life and will last around 2 years past the expiration date.
+So stroll down the condiments aisle and look at the shelf lives.
+You’ll find lots of good items for your emergency food storage.

 25. Baking Soda, Powder, and Yeast

 There’s not much point in stockpiling flour if you don’t have a way to make things out of it.
-So remember to including some baking soda, baking powder, and/or yeast in your emergency food stockpile.
+So remember to include some baking soda, baking powder, and yeast in your emergency food stockpile.

-- Baking soda, unopened: Indefinitely (but will lost potency after approximately 3 years).
+- Baking soda, unopened: Indefinitely (but will lose potency after approximately 3 years).
 See how to store baking soda long term.

 - Baking powder, unopened: 6-12 months